A Survey on Dialog Management: Recent Advances and Challenges: Cutting-Edge Research on Dialog Management

 Due to the lack of high-quality tagged data for training dialog systems, finding ways to fully mine implicit dialog structures or information in the untagged dialog data has become a popular area of research.
 Implicit dialog structures or information contribute to the design of dialog policies and the training of dialog models to some extent.

-One paper[25] proposed to use unsupervised learning in a variational RNN (VRNN) to automatically learn hidden structures in dialog data.
+One paper\cite{shi2019unsupervised} proposed to use unsupervised learning in a variational RNN (VRNN) to automatically learn hidden structures in dialog data.
 The author provides two models that can obtain the dynamic information in a dialog: Discrete-VRNN (D-VRNN) and Direct-Discrete-VRNN (DD-VRNN).
 As shown in Figure \ref{fig:11}, $x_t$ indicates the $t-$th round of dialog, $h_t$ indicates the hidden variable of the dialog history, and $z_t$ indicates the hidden variable (one-dimensional one-hot discrete variable) of the dialog structure.
 The difference between the two models is that for D-VRNN, the hidden variable $z_t$ depends on $h_{t-1}$, while for DD-VRNN, the hidden variable $z_t$ depends on $z_{t-1}$.
 Based on the maximum likelihood of the entire dialog, VRNN uses some common methods of VAE to estimate the distribution of a posteriori probabilities of the hidden variable $z_t$.

 The experiments in the paper show that VRNN is superior to the traditional HMM method.
 VRNN also adds the dialog structure information to the reward function, supporting faster convergence of the reinforcement learning model.
 Figure \ref{fig:12} shows the transition probability of the hidden variable $z_t$ in restaurants mined by D-VRNN.
+There are also some future work to use structured attention network\cite{qiu2020structured} and graph neural network \cite{sun2021unsupervised} to extract hidden dialog structures.